databio/pepatac/README.md

 **Flexibility**.
 The pipeline provides options for multiple peak callers, multiple adapter trimmers, and fully configurable parameterization for many underlying tools.

 **Portability**.
 Run it using `docker` or `singularity` with no other prerequisites, or it can be run natively without containers.
-The choice is yours
+The choice is yours.

 **Standardized user interface**.
-The pipeline reads projects formated in [standard PEP format](http://pepkit.github.io), so you can use the same sample annotation sheets for your downstream R or python analysis using tools from `pepkit`.
+The pipeline input is formatted in [standard PEP format](http://pepkit.github.io), so you can use the same sample annotation sheets for your downstream R or python analysis using tools from `pepkit`.

 **Standardized reference genome assembly**.
 The pipeline uses standard reference genome assemblies produced by [refgenie](http://github.com/databio/refgenie), which provides a *scripted* way to produce a compatible reference assembly for any custom genome.
 For common genomes, you can either download pre-indexed assemblies or build your own.